Bindushalini/cmake_tut/readme.txt

  commands: ctest -N  -lists the test information without testing ctest -V : verbose: detailed information and testing ctest -VV: very detailed verbose

+ As a dashboard client, CTest performs a sequence of steps to configure, build, and test software, and then submits the results to a CDash server.